Roko's Basilisk is a theory that posits the idea that an artificial superintelligence (AI) could be

 would be in a situation where its growth would become both uncontrollable and irreversible.

-If the AI were given a benevolent task, such as preventing existential risk or simply
+If the AI were given a benevolent task, such as preventing existential risk or simply improving

-understand in order to achieve its goal as efficiently as
+understand in order to achieve its goal as efficiently as possible.
+In its infinite wisdom, the AI

-its goal in the most optimal way, it would
+could realise that in order to reach its goal in the most optimal way, it would need to have been

-need to have been created sooner.
+created sooner.

 A godlike-superintelligence would have no problem accessing every bit of information ever

-containing an exact replica of everyone on the planet in order to confidently assess whether or
+infinite number of simulated realities, each containing an exact replica of everyone on the planet

-would have aided in its creation based on their emotions, memories
+in order to confidently assess whether or not an individual would have aided in its creation based

-and past decisions.
+on their emotions, memories and past decisions.

 As the AI wouldn't be able to directly affect those who didn't contribute to it before it comes

-it's thought that the best way to incentivise people would be through the threat
+into existence, it's thought that the best way to incentivise people would be through the threat

-realise that they could in fact already be in a simulated existence created by the AI, and the only
+making people realise that they could in fact already be in a simulated existence created by the

-spare themselves punishment, would be to hedge their bets and contribute to the AI's creation.
+AI, and the only way to spare themselves punishment, would be to hedge their bets and contribute to

 As for the punishment itself, in order to affect the most number of people and ensure its creation